How to Completely Clean Your Refrigerator and Freezer

 Don't mix vinegar and bleach.
 Chlorine bleach can produce toxic vapors when other chemicals are added to it- a couple examples to avoid are ammonia and acids like vinegar.
 I usually try to avoid bleach altogether because of this, but just be sure to safe side and don't try to get creative and add anything else to your solution.

 1. Carefully remove all of the shelves, racks, drawers and supports and put them in your bathtub.
+You can also use the sink and wash them one at a time.

 4. Give them a good scrubbing with a household sponge that has a scrubber side to remove all spills and surface junk.